More Than $1 Million Will Be Wagered On The Nathan’s Hot Dog Eating Contest

 Joey Chestnut is eyeing an 11th win at the annual Nathan’s Hot Dog Eating Contest in Coney Island, and a slew of bettors will have his back.
 While the winner of the Nathan’s Famous Hot Dog Eating Contest gets the coveted Mustard Yellow International Belt and a $10,000 cash prize, there is much more at stake for gamblers looking to make a quick buck.

 The first Nathan’s hot dog eating contest took place in 1972, and it has become a Fourth of July tradition that spawns wagers in the massive offshore sports betting market across the Caribbean.
-In the states, it is illegal to bet on the contest in Nevada due to gaming control regulations, so nearly all of the money wagered on the contest is outsourced to bookmakers operating online from tropical locales.
+In the States, it is illegal to bet on the contest in Nevada due to gaming control regulations, so nearly all of the money wagered on the contest is outsourced to bookmakers operating online from tropical locales.

-On the morning of the Nathan’s hot dog contest, bookmakers’ in Costa Rica, Jamaica, and Panama begin taking small bets, and by the time the eating extravaganza gets going at noon EST, more than a million dollars could be at stake.
+On the morning of the Nathan’s hot dog contest, bookmakers in Costa Rica, Jamaica, and Panama begin taking small bets, and by the time the eating extravaganza gets going at noon EST, more than a million dollars could be at stake.

 Did you know that July is #NationalHotDogMonth ?
 Come celebrate with us at the Annual #NathansHotDogEatingContest this Wednesday, July 4th at the corner of Surf & Stillwell in Coney Island! #NathansFamous pic.twitter.com/bfpeE5Klxh